RetroDECK/ES-DE/USERGUIDE.md

 **Rating**

-Ratings in half-star increments.
-Can be set as such manually or be scraped, if the scraper service provides ratings (currently only ScreenScraper does).
+Rating in half-star increments.
+This can be set as such manually or it can be scraped, assuming the scraper service provides ratings (currently only ScreenScraper does).
+If an external scraper application such as [Skyscraper](https://github.com/muldjord/skyscraper) has been used that may set the ratings in fractional values such as three-quarter stars, then ES-DE will round them to the nearest half-star.
+When this happens, the rating stars will be colored green to notify that a rounding has taken place and a question will be asked whether to save the changes even if no other manual changes were performed.

 **Release date**